oroinc/documentation/user/back-office/customers/accounts/import.rst

 2. Click **Import File** on the top right.
 3. In the **Import** dialog, click **Choose File**, select the .csv file you prepared, and then click **Import File**.

 .. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
-Otherwise, the content of the file can be rendered improperly.
+Otherwise, the content of the file may be rendered improperly.

 |image|